 Additionally, online businesses that sell products or services targeted at a younger demographic (18-45) will benefit more from BNPL than those whose customers are over 45, as older consumers are generally more capable of paying for bigger purchases up front.

-While the essential features of buy now pay later for businesses are very similar across providers, there are differences that could make some providers more suitable for your needs than others.
+While the essential features of BNPL for businesses are very similar across providers, there are differences that could make some providers more suitable for your needs than others.

 The main factors to consider are:

-• Industry segments - Different Buy Now, Pay Later (BNPL) providers have different levels of risk they are willing to take with certain types of merchants.
+- Industry segments - different BNPL providers have different levels of risk they are willing to take with certain types of merchants.
 For example, businesses in the Travel or Digital Goods sectors might need to meet extra requirements to offer BNPL services to their customers.
 These requirements can influence which BNPL provider a merchant chooses to work with.

-• Repayment terms - it’s common for BNPL providers to allow customers to repay their loan amount in 3-4 interest-free installments over anything from 3 to 36 months.
+- Repayment terms - most BNPL providers let customers repay in three to four interest-free installments, typically over a period ranging from three to 36 months.
 If you sell particularly high-value items or you have a high average order value, you should choose a BNPL provider that allows your customers to pay in more installments over a longer period of time

 How to set up BNPL